Charlie Riina

 Riina moved to Canada at a young age.
-After winning awards in Canada for chess, she went on to study Criminology and Forensic Sciences at the University of Toronto.

 Career

 Riina was twice Miss Hawaiian Tropic, and was also crowned Miss Toronto.

 After appearing on the cover of Playboy magazine (United States) in 2011, she has been featured twice on Playboy's online version, and she has appeared on the cover of Playboy's Poland, Slovakia, Hungary editions.
 Riina earned the title of "Playmate" (featured as the centerfold in the magazine) on more than one occasion, and she was named "Playmate of the Year" for Slovakia in 2016.

 In 2015, Riina was featured in GQ magazine, Esquire magazine, and FHM, including a multiple-page feature in the special international edition "Girls of FHM".

 In 2016, she was featured in Maxim magazine, and was also featured as Sports Illustrated's "Lovely Lady of the Day".

 In 2017, Riina was featured in Lifestyle for Men magazine.

 Riina's acting credits include The Handmaid's Tale (2017) and All-In (2012).